IddoSadeh/cplusplusBook/_sources/cplusplus/pointandref.md

 ```

-## Introduction to Pointers
+## Pointers

 Previously, we imagined your computer's memory as a vast sequence of tiny compartments, each capable of holding a small piece of data.
-Recall, that these compartments are known as bytes, and they are arranged in a linear fashion, starting from address 0 and going up to the maximum available memory.

 You can visualize this arrangement as a long shelf with numbered compartments: